What parents need to know

 Parents Need to Know

-Parents need to know that this movie is a psychologically and morally complex tale of a trial to determine who is at fault for a murder and possible rape.
-The rape is not depicted onscreen, but is discussed openly.
-The murder is rendered somewhat realistic, though without gratuitous bleeding or goriness.
+Parents need to know that Rashomon is a 1950 film directed by Akira Kurosawa that is regarded by many as being one of his greatest films.
+This movie is a psychologically and morally complex tale of a trial to determine who is at fault for the murder of a man and the rape of a woman.
+The rape is not depicted on-screen but is discussed openly.
+The murder is rendered somewhat realistically, though without gratuitous bleeding or goriness.
+There is also a suicide by stabbing, as well as talk of attempted suicide.
+The intensity of the emotions depicted as each person gives his or her side of the events, along with the complexity of the themes of the movie, make this best for mature teens and older.

 What's the story?